Yamada-Yoshifumi/scanner-gui/README.md

 The ROS2 Humble version has basically the same features as the ROS Noetic version.
 However, many of its features have not been properly tested.

+The Velodyne simulation packages under velodyne folder are not in working state.
+They were built for ROS2 Foxy, not Humble.